sonofsatoshi/sonofsatoshi.github.io/_posts/2023-10-15-building-bitcoin-apps.md

 If you are a crypto developer from Solana or Ethereum used to working with Solidity, etc., it might seem strange to write about programming apps on Bitcoin.
 Bitcoin is perceived as old-fashioned, lacking in novelty.
 It lacks smart contracts and does not allow for zk-rollups, therefore seeming not to scale with demand.
 Moreover, Bitcoin maximalists seem like a church with an anonymous mystical Messiah (Satoshi), a Bible (The Bitcoin Standard), and a school of thought (Austrian Economics).
 The crypto space around Ethereum or Solana appears to be a vibrant space where any new idea is welcomed, and projects are colorful, looking like an El Dorado.
 The crypto space created the web3 movement, aiming to surpass web2 with decentralization, advocating for distributed organizations (DAOs) managed by anonymous stakeholders, etc., with its techonomy.

 Bitcoin seems to be mundane.
 There is no fun there.
 Even BRC20 - a quite surprising side effect of the Taproot soft fork, which allowed for Bitcoin Ordinals and Inscriptions - is seen by the Bitcoin community as a bug that should be fixed.
 The Bitcoin network has a single purpose: to move Bitcoins.
 Movement of bitcoins is limited to a 1MB/10m transfer rate (approx 1.7 kB/s).
 An average of 4000 transactions per block gives us 6.7 transactions per second (2-3 before SegWit, 7-10 with SegWit) - which is very slow, designed from the beginning, and it does not seem like it is possible to change, as the so-called block-size wars have already proven.
 Slow, mundane network that is almost impossible to innovate - but on the other side - a solid rock foundation of having only 21 million Bitcoins as a limit of a geometric series reducing Bitcoin inflation every time new 210k blocks are mined.

+**I am sure this is the kind of foundation you, as a Solidity/Solana developer, might be missing, and it's something you can only find with Bitcoin:**
+1. 21 million.
+2. It was used as monopoly money for so long that it became fully distributed and not only decentralized.
+3. Purely game-theoretic from the economic point of view.

+Moreover;

 |System | transactions per second| number of nodes (2023)|architecturee| cost of single node (USD)|
 |---|---|---|---|---|